ARWishere/Analyst-Tools/README.md

 #### Usage
 1. Install the required packages using `pip install -r requirements.txt`.
 2. Obtain an API key from [RapidAPI](https://rapidapi.com/aedbx-aedbx/api/aerodatabox/pricing).
-3. Copy and paste your API key into the `rapidapi-key` variable at the top of the script.
+3. Copy and paste your API key into the `rapidapi-key` variable at the top of planetracker.py.
 4. Run the script to track planes and access flight data.

 #### PyInstaller Usage